 Christian education for preschool through 5th grade is available at 10:30am.
 Students study the Bible using “We Believe,” our Presbyterian Church (PCUSA) curriculum.
 Children attend worship through the “Time with Children” and then are led to their classes by parents and teachers.

 Children in Kindergarten through Grade 5 begin the youth fellowship experience in this group that meets for activities once a month.
 Activities include both a mission and fun focus.
 Parental involvement is encouraged, and parents are needed to chaperone at all events.
-The Saints also go to Mound Ridge Camp for a weekend full of mission work and relaxation at our Presbytery’s beautiful campground.
+The Saints also go to Mound Ridge Retreat and Mission Center for a weekend full of mission work and relaxation.

 For additional information please contact: Elizabeth Oglesby (Chairperson) or Ellen Hynes (St. Mark Staff)

 Please mark your calendars and join us for these events.

 The St. Mark Permission Form is available on this page.